seabatt/ai-readiness-assessment/replit.md

 ### Recent Changes (October 17, 2025)
 -   **Executive Summary V4 Updates**:
-    - **Dynamic Subheading**: Changed from "of tickets can be automated immediately" to "Your IT Stack is {score}% Ready for AI Workers — Here's What That Means for Your Organization" (uses actual readiness percentage)
+    - **Percentage Subheading**: Displays "of tickets can be automated immediately" below the readiness percentage
+    - **Dynamic H2 Heading**: Added H2 heading above AI-generated content: "Your IT Stack is {score}% Ready for AI Workers — Here's What That Means for Your Organization" (uses actual readiness percentage)
     - **Enhanced AI Content Generation**: Rewrote AI prompt to generate 2-3 paragraphs (instead of sentences) with:
       - Mandatory opening: "Based on your inputs, your environment has the core systems and data maturity needed to operationalize AI Workers across IT, HR, and Procurement."
       - Specific quantifiable outcomes: 45-65% resolution time reduction, 30-50% overhead decrease, <90 day ROI